cms-tau-pog/TauFW/Fitter/Zpt/README.md

 * `measureZpt.py` using unfolding from reconstructed dimuon pT (and mass) to generator-level Z pT (and mass) using `RooUnfold`.
 * `measureZpt_average.py` derives weights by first comparing reconstructed dimuon distribution in data and MC, and then simply averaging those weights as a function of Z pT.

+This measurement was presented in [this Tau ID meeting](https://indico.cern.ch/event/1048446/#10-z-pt-reweighting-in-ul).

 ## Installation
 Install the `TauFW` as usual.